 Punishing a truant teacher

-Women empowerment and SHGs take active part in decision making in village.
-In this case-study, the women of Birolipar took action by uniting against a teacher for frequent absenteeism and neglect of school children’s education.
+Women empowerment and SHGs play an important role in decision making at the village level.
+In this case study, we see the women of Birolipar take action by uniting against a teacher for frequent absenteeism and neglect of schoolchildren’s education.
 The collective action led to decisive action by the government.

 Mukhas and Chittaphal